-- Class 1 – General Electronic Products: Includes products suitable for applications where the major requirement is the function of the completed assembly.
+- Class 1 – General Electronic Products: Includes products suitable for applications where the primary requirement is the function of the completed assembly.

-- Class 2 – Dedicated Service Electronic Products: Includes products where continued performance and extended life is required, and for which uninterrupted service is desired but not critical.
+- Class 2 – Dedicated Service Electronic Products: Includes products where continued performance and extended life are required and uninterrupted service is desired but not critical.
 Typically, the end-use environment would not cause failures.

 Here are some other terms you may want to know.